hieuth/fire-notes/README.md

 *Main features:*
 - Allow user to sign up with email and password
-- Ofcourse, user can sign in with registered account
+- Of course, user can sign in with registered account
 - User can also sign out
 - User can create new note
 	+ save new note to FIREBASE